onyx-and-iris/voicemeeter-rb/README.md

 ##### EQ

-The following properties are available.
+The following attributes are available.

-- `eq`: boolean
+- `on`: boolean
 - `ab`: boolean

 example: